14

 Expiry: 1 year from the date of issue of the residence certificate.

-2] Article 3, paragraph 2 of Ordinance No. 856: “The main or usual stay corresponds to a stay of at least 183 days per year in the Principality or a stay of less than 183 days if the applicant is physically present on Monegasque territory for a period longer than that of stays in other countries.”
+[2] Article 3, paragraph 2 of Order no. 856: “The main or usual stay corresponds to a stay of at least 183 days per year in the Principality or a stay of less than 183 days if the applicant is physically present on Monegasque territory for a period longer than that of stays in other countries.”

-3] Article 3, last paragraph 2 of Ordinance n° 856: “The principal centre of activities shall be understood as the place where the person concerned has made his/her principal investments, where he/she has the registered office or the effective management of his/her business, from where he/she administers his assets.”
+[3] Article 3, last paragraph 2 of Order no. 856: “The principal centre of activities shall be understood as the place where the person concerned has made his/her principal investments, where he/she has the registered office or the effective management of his/her business, from where he/she administers his assets.”

 Other publications